 The information (TEXT ONLY) provided by the Marine Life Information Network (MarLIN) is licensed under a Creative Commons Attribution-Non-Commercial-Share Alike 2.0 UK: England & Wales License.
 Note that images and other media featured on this page are each governed by their own terms and conditions and they may or may not be available for reuse.
 Permissions beyond the scope of this license are available here.
 Based on a work at www.marlin.ac.uk

 (page left blank)

-Laminaria saccharina and Laminaria digitata on sheltered sublittoral fringe rock Photographer: Keith Hiscock Copyright: Joint Nature Conservation Committee (JNCC)
+Algae attached to rock including Halidrys.
+Photographer: Keith Hiscock Copyright: Joint Nature Conservation Committee (JNCC)

-Researched by Claire Jasper Refereed by Admin
+Researched by Claire Jasper & Dr Keith Hiscock